Check This Out

 Mouse

-In ancient China and certain parts of India, Mouse flesh was considered a great delicacy.
-In ancient Greece, where the Mouse was sacred to Apollo, Mice were sometimes devoured by temple priests.
+In ancient China and parts of India, Mouse flesh was considered a delicacy.
+In Greece, where the Mouse was sacred to Apollo, it was eaten by temple priests.

 Nutrition